wevm/abitype/README.md

 ### AbiParametersToPrimitiveTypes

-Converts array of `AbiParameter` to corresponding TypeScript primitive type.
+Converts array of `AbiParameter` to corresponding TypeScript primitive types.

 ```ts
 import { AbiParametersToPrimitiveTypes } from 'abitype'